Tyga, Blac Chyna At War: Blindsided By King Cairo Working Without His Consent

 Ending her rant, as revealed via BET, Blac shockingly claimed that Tyga was gay and that she had evidence that would prove her point to her millions of fans.
 She noted that she has the names of men Tyga has hooked up with, strongly implying that Kylie Jenner isn’t the only person Tyga has been sleeping with lately.

-And if that wasn’t bad enough, Kylie is said to have ended her relationship with Tyga in the midst of all the drama concerning Blac and now ex-boyfriend, telling friends she doesn’t need the arguments in her life anymore.
+And if that wasn’t bad enough, Kylie is said to have ended her relationship with Tyga in the midst of all the drama concerning Blac and her now ex-boyfriend, telling friends she doesn’t need the arguments in her life anymore.

 With that in mind, it could potentially be the case that Tyga’s only intentions to stop Blac from using Cairo to start working under her umbrella are because of the things she has said about the 27-year-old in public.